michaelJustin/slf4p/README.md

 # slf4p
-A simple logging facade for Object Pascal.
+A simple logging facade for Object Pascal, which eliminates dependencies on a spcific logging framework.

 ## Typical usage pattern